 Can I use a solar oven for emergency preparedness during a power outage?
-Sun ovens are a good emergency cooking device because the fuel is abundant and free.
+Sun ovens are good emergency cooking devices because the fuel is abundant and free.
 However, solar cooking is limited to daytime hours on sunny days.
 It is important to always have a backup cooking plan because not all disasters occur on sunny days.

 Solar Cooking Saves Precious Emergency Fuel

 A solar oven uses the power of the sun to cook our food.
 In our climate, that means that the majority of days we can cook our meals outside without using additional energy, saving our precious emergency fuel storage.
 Storing enough fuel to last through a crisis of an undetermined duration can be a bit challenging.
 A quality sun oven can be part of the solution.

 How do you store enough fuel to outlast the disaster?
 You learn to take advantage of the miracle of solar cooking whenever the sun is shining.
 Solar energy is a clean, inexpensive, abundant, and renewable energy source.
 It is definitely a skill worth perfecting for everyday life, as well as for a time when a crisis leaves you without public utilities and a limited supply of fuel.

 We have experimented with several solar cookers, but my favorite is the the All American Sun Oven.
 It can reach temperatures up to 400° but usually hoovers between 300-325°.
 It is easy to use, safe, portable, and almost never burns your food.
 I have baked bread, cobblers, chicken, roasts, cakes, brownies, and some incredible chili … not to mention an 18-pound turkey.